bssw-tutorial/bssw-tutorial.github.io/2021-11-15-sc/handson-m08-testing.md

     noout=0
 Stopped after 001490 iterations for threshold 2.46636e-15
 ```
-This will also create a directory called `hear_results` that contains a number
+This will also create a directory called `heat_results` that contains a number
 of output files.
 If you try running the code again without removing this directory,
 you will see the message:
 ```